Transportation Details (bottom of page)

 Does Cooch have a parents day?
 Can parents visit?

+We don't have a scheduled visitor's day.
 It is not encouraged that parents visit, especially if your child is staying for only two weeks.
 But if need be you can call the camp office and request for a visit.
-From there we will set up a period of time that you can see your child during the day.
+From there we will set up a period of time that you can see your child during the day but not at camp (it may make other campers homesick).
 Unfortunately if you just show up during interest sessions when all the campers are partaking in activities we cannot simply let you take your child out to lunch or off campus.
+One month campers have an option of a mid-month visit if they don't go home for the Changeover weekend.

 Does my child have to go on the canoe trip?

 No, not at all.
 If your child does not feel comfortable or does not want to go on the out trip, they have an option of staying at camp and partaking in the days activities.
+We will encourage your camper to attend but we will never force them to go.
 Accommodations will be arranged for them, and they will be most likely staying with other campers who have chosen to not go on out trip as well, or another cabin with a spare bunk.

 Camp Couchiching supports three methods of transportation to and from camp.
 Since we are only 1.5 hours from Toronto, many of our families choose to drive campers to camp and pick them up from camp and the start and end of each session.
-We also offer Coach bussing during the summer months, which picks campers up at the north west end of Yorkdale Mall and brings them to camp.
+We also offer Coach bussing during the summer months, which picks campers up at a location in Toronto (at Canadian Forces College - 215 Yonge Blvd) and brings them to camp.
 Our third option is for our international community and supports collecting any campers at the airport and ensuring at the end of a session they are safely brought to their returining flight.